afrojezus/nani/readme.md

 An Anilist API query.
 See all the possible ones in the [Anilist documentation](https://anilist-api.readthedocs.org/en/latest/).

+### authenticate()

+Performs a new token request with the object's ID and secret, puts the new token in the object, and returns a promise when done.
+This is done automatically for you so you probably never need to call this.

 ## Related

 - [nani-cli](https://github.com/sotojuan/nani-cli) - CLI for this module